warmana/cloudant-docs-fork/source/includes/api/_search.md

 The count facet syntax takes a list of fields, and returns the number of query results for each unique value of each named field.

-<aside class="warning">The count operation works only if the indexed values are strings.
+<aside class="warning" role="complementary" aria-label="stringsonly">The count operation works only if the indexed values are strings.
 The indexed values cannot be mixed types.
 For example,
 if 100 strings are indexed,